YosefLab/BedOverlapsDB/README.md

 ## Important Notes

-The pipeline currently relies on Jim's directory of R packages to load some things we don't have installed lab-wide yet.
+* The pipeline currently relies on Jim's directory of R packages to load some things we don't have installed lab-wide yet.
 That's fine as a temporary measure, but we should install the "tidyverse" on s121-s124 when there is time.
+* Typically, the pipeline merges overlapping peaks within a set of peaks to avoid double-counting.
+I will check and confirm how this is handled for the input set, and an annotation set.

 <a name="quickstart"></a>